Customer-Focused Clean Energy Policy Guidance

 100-Percent Renewable Energy Supply RoadMap and Strategic Energy Planning Services

-CEG and our partner Optony won competitive RFPs to design new renewable energy strategies for the cities of Santa Barbara, California and Lafayette, Colorado to take them to 100-percent renewable energy supply.
+CEG won competitive RFPs to design new renewable energy strategies for the cities of Santa Barbara, California and Lafayette, Colorado to take them to 100-percent renewable energy supply.
 The City of Santa Barbara work will complement our ongoing efforts with Santa Barbara County.
 Hats off to these two communities for their innovative, aggressive pursuit of clean energy!
 Please call George for details.

 Santa Barbara County, California--Strategic Energy Planning Services

-CEG and our long-time partner Optony recently won an RFP to provide clean energy expertise to the County and some of their cities.
+CEG recently won an RFP to provide clean energy expertise to the County and some of their cities.
 Our team will help these governments identify distributed energy resource (DER) applications, Community Choice Energy (CCE) options, larger solar PV energy installations and opportunities for increased resiliency.

 Palm Springs – Community Energy Efficiency Partnerships: